Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Single-dimensional problems

 \section{Single-dimensional problems}

 Corollary~\ref{bicredn1} immediately yields results for certain single-dimensional problems (see Table~\ref{onedapps}), most notably, {\em single-item procurement auctions}.
 We now substantially expand the scope of \paym problems for which one can obtain near-optimal mechanisms by showing how to leverage ``LP-relative'' approximation algorithms for the \cm problem.
+(As noted earlier, and sketched in Appendix~\ref{append-packextn}, a simpler approach can be used to leverage approximation algorithms for revenue-maximization in packing domains.)
 Suppose that the \cm problem can be encoded as \eqref{cmlp}.
 An {\em LP-relative $\rho$-approximation algorithm} for the \cm problem is a polytime algorithm that for any input $c\geq 0$ to the covering problem, returns a $\{0,1\}$-vector $x\in\Om_\lp$ such that $c^Tx+d^Tz(x)\leq\rho\optcmlp$.
 Using the convex-decomposition procedure in~\cite{LaviS11} (see Section 5.1 of~\cite{LaviS11}), one can show the following; the proof appears at the end of this section.

 \begin{lemma} Let $x\in\Om_\lp$.
-Given an LP-relative $\rho$-approximation algorithm for the \cm problem, one can efficiently obtain $(\ld^{(1)}, x^{(1)}),\ldots, (\ld^{(k)}, x^{(k)})$, where $\sum_\ell \ld^{(\ell)}=1, \ld\geq 0$, and $x^{(\ell)}$ is a $\{0,1\}$-vector in $\Om_\lp$ for all $\ell$, such that $\sum_\ell\ld^{(\ell)} x^{(\ell)}_{i,v}=\min(\rho x_{i,v},1)$ for all $i,v\in\T_i$, and $\sum_\ell\ld^{(\ell)} d^Tz(x^{(\ell)})\leq\rho d^Tz(x)$. \end{lemma}
+Given an LP-relative $\rho$-approximation algorithm $\A$ for the \cm problem, one can efficiently obtain $(\ld^{(1)}, x^{(1)}),\ldots, (\ld^{(k)}, x^{(k)})$, where $\sum_\ell \ld^{(\ell)}=1, \ld\geq 0$, and $x^{(\ell)}$ is a $\{0,1\}$-vector in $\Om_\lp$ for all $\ell$, such that $\sum_\ell\ld^{(\ell)} x^{(\ell)}_{i,v}=\min(\rho x_{i,v},1)$ for all $i,v\in\T_i$, and $\sum_\ell\ld^{(\ell)} d^Tz(x^{(\ell)})\leq\rho d^Tz(x)$. \end{lemma}